Home Page

 (Refer also Matt 27:45 and Luke 23:44.)

-God would not have caused this darkness to come across the land if
+God would not have caused this darkness to come across the land

-3.00pm.
-(This was also the time when Christ died.)
+animals began about 3.00pm.
+(This being about the time when Christ

 [ NB: There were large numbers of animals set aside for the

 Passover services.
 As witnessed in 2Chr 35:7-9.
-These
+It

 2Chr 30:16 They stood in their place according to their